-My love for personal computers began way back in 1978, the virtual stone age of the PC era.
+My love for technology began way back in 1978, the virtual stone age of the PC era.
 I was a senior in high school and enrolled in the Electronics program at our local vocational center at the time.

 After “playing” with that awesome (for the time) machine for just a few minutes I was hooked!
 Before long I had one of my own.
 I have owned at least one computer ever since the day I brought that baby home.

-Before long there were IBM “clones” popping up everywhere, and along with them came countless retailers selling computer parts such as cases, motherboards, RAM, hard drives…basically everything you needed to build a PC clone in your basement.
+Before long there were IBM “clones” popping up everywhere, and along with them came countless retailers selling computer parts such as cases, motherboards, RAM, floppy disk drives…basically everything you needed to build a PC clone in your basement.

 Before long I was ordering parts in bulk and building computers to sell at a profit.
 This continued for some time, but eventually PCs became commodities akin to TV sets and microwave ovens.

-My PC endeavors quickly morphed from building PCs to upgrading and repairing them.
+My computer endeavors quickly morphed from building PCs to upgrading and repairing them.
 I bought a couple of study guides for the Comptia A+ Exam, then took it and passed it a few weeks later.

 The purpose of this blog is to share my insights and experiences with you, and hopefully learn some new things myself while I’m at it.
 After all, we’re never too old or too experienced to learn, especially with us living during an era when computer technology changes virtually by the day.

 I hope you’ll return again and again to find out what’s new.
 I named this site Rick’s Daily Tips because I plan to post at least one new “tech tip” every day.

 Thanks so much for stopping by.
 I appreciate it very much!